You can use a credit card to buy goods online and pay for products and services in shops and restaurants.

-- have a regular income, typically of at least £8,500 a year before tax.
+- have a regular income, typically of at least £6,800 a year before tax

-Before applying for any credit card make sure you’re familiar with the terms and conditions as well as the eligibility requirements as an application that’s refused may impact your credit score.
+Before applying for any credit card make sure you’re familiar with the terms and conditions, as well as the eligibility requirements.
+An application that’s refused may impact your credit score.